top of page

 I was originally told I had to do 4 fortnightly cycles on one set of drugs and then it was expected I'd do another 4 cycles on a different set of drugs.
 However, I had an incredibly tough time with the chemo sessions, experiencing major complications linked to 50% of my treatments (including hospitals stays, a seizure, vomiting, and potential heart complications), and my Oncologist made the call to stop after 6 cycles.
 I knew chemo wouldn't be easy but it was a really difficult experience physically, mentally, and emotionally, and the relief I felt to know that it was over is impossible to put into words.

 I tried the cold cap for 2 sessions but I didn't keep enough hair to make it worth continuing that.
-Within 2-3 weeks of starting chemo I had large bald patches on my head and over a week worked through the process of getting all my hair cut, then shaved off.
-Although I know it will grow back losing my hair has been a difficult part of the process.
+Within 2-3 weeks of starting chemo I had large bald patches on my head, and over a week worked through the process of getting all my hair cut, then shaved off.
+Although I know it will grow back losing my hair has been a very difficult part of the process.

 I completed progress mammograms and ultrasounds after the first 4 cycles which showed the tumours were shrinking which was really positive news.
 Following my 6th cycle, after we confirmed chemotherapy would stop, I had another set of scans before seeing the surgeon to confirm plans for surgery.